 The DSL is a member of the senior leadership team.
-Our DSL is Jackie Sparrow.
+Our DSL is Jackie Sparrow, Head of School.
 The DSL takes lead responsibility for child protection and wider safeguarding.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.